Street art: Commercial crossover

 Shepard Fairey, Obama poster; Denver, Colorado.

 Keith Haring, commissioned mural, Tuttomondo, Pisa.

 Some street artists have earned international attention for their work and have made a full transition from street art into the mainstream art world—some while continuing to produce art on the streets.
 Keith Haring was among the earliest wave of street artists in the 1980s to do so.
 Traditional graffiti and street art motifs have also increasingly been incorporated into mainstream advertising, with many instances of artists contracted to work as graphic designers for corporations.
 Graffiti artist Haze has provided font and graphic designs for music acts such as the Beastie Boys and Public Enemy.
 Shepard Fairey's street posters of then-presidential candidate Barack Obama were reworked by a special commission for use in the presidential campaign.
 A version of the artwork also appeared on the cover of Time magazine.
 It is also not uncommon for street artists to start their own merchandising lines.

 Street art has received artistic recognition with the high-profile status of Banksy and other artists.
 This has led street art to become one of the 'sights to see' in many European cities.
-Some artists now provide tours of local street art and can share their knowledge, explaining the ideas behind many works, the reasons for tagging, and the messages portrayed in a lot of graffiti work.
+Some artists now provide tours of local street art and share their knowledge, explaining the ideas behind many works, the reasons for tagging, and the messages portrayed in a lot of graffiti work.

-Berlin, London, Paris, Hamburg and other cities all have popular street art tours running all year round.
-In London alone there are supposedly ten different graffiti tours available for tourists.
-Many of these organizations, such as Alternative London, ParisStreetArt, AlternativeBerlin, pride themselves on working with local artists, so visitors can get an authentic experience and not just a rehearsed script.
+Berlin, London, Paris, Hamburg and other cities all have street art tours running all year round.
+In London there are over ten different graffiti tours available for tourists.
+Many of these organizations, such as Alternative London, ParisStreetArt, AlternativeBerlin, work with local artists so visitors can get a more authentic experience and not just a rehearsed script.

 Many of these guides are painters, fine-art graduates and other creative professionals that have found the medium of street art as a way to exhibit their work.
 With this commercial angle, they can let people into the world of street art and give them more of an understanding of where it comes from.
 It has been argued that this growing popularity of street art has made it a factor in gentrification.